tcycanucks/igen430/README.md

-`git add <file path>`: to add file to be committed `git commit -m "<message>"`: to commit (now this is a version of the code that is 'solidified') `git push origin main`: to push your updates to your github repo
+`git add <file path>`: to add file to be committed `git commit -m "<message>"`: to commit (now this is a version of the code that is 'solidified') `git push origin main`: to push your updates to your github repo `git restore`: to previous version of github repo